Cignul/battlecards/README.md

 	- Once an enemy card has been attacked its stats are revealed until that card is destroyed

 ### Functionality
-	- The player does not have to manually draw new cards, thier hand will always be full until their deck is empty
+	- The player does not have to manually draw new cards, their hand will always be full until their deck is empty
 	- The game is winnable/loseable and tieable